SCARC Fall 2025 Conference

 From Fearless Freeways to Gorgeous Greenways, the South Carolina Department of Transportation’s GIS team is here to share the story behind the maps and data that keep our state moving.
 In this session, we’ll take you on our very own Eras Map Tour—highlighting the datasets, tools, and resources we provide to state and local partners.
 We’ll explore how collaborative data sharing helps agencies work All Too Well together, reduces duplication, and improves decision-making.
 Whether you’re new to our mapping resources or a long-time You Belong With GIS fan, you’ll leave with practical knowledge, fresh ideas, and maybe a few Easter eggs for the Swifties in the room.

-Unearthing forest soils data from AGOL - showcasing layers with dirt on the forest
+Unearthing forest soils data from AGOL - showcasing layers with dirt on the forest (Ballroom 1b)

-Tamsen Waldron (American Forest Management Inc),
+Tamsen Waldron (American Forest Management Inc)

 GIS is very helpful in determining activities on the ground.
 Soils, Imagery, and so many other layers can be a great starting point for Foresters before any field work begins.
 I will showcase the various resources I have found in AGOL hosted layers.
 I have come up with process for selecting and using these layers to determine the ground beneath the forest floor.
 Soils can help us to determine forest growth, and so many other factors.